 As a global city that aims to be the best place to live, work and play, Singapore has attracted a large portion of non-Singaporeans living on our shores.
-At least 30% of people in Singapore are non-residents.
+About 30% of people in Singapore are non-residents.

 Overseas Remittance Services In Singapore